| Note I: This method may not be

 during bleeding operations is safely controlled and

 contained in accordance with applicable regulations.
+The operation of high-point valves or

 sight glasses should be performed by terminal personnel